broucz/react-inline-grid/README.md

 ## Examples

-The [demo](http://broucz.github.io/react-inline-grid/) page of this repository use some patterns as examples, but feel free to play and test your layouts using the `examples` folder!
+The [gh-pages](http://broucz.github.io/react-inline-grid/) page of this repository use some patterns as examples, but feel free to play and test your layouts using the `examples` folder.

 **To run any of them, clone the repo and run `npm install` both in the root and the example folder.**